telerik/maui-docs/controls/barcode/1d-barcodes/1dbarcode-overview.md

 The linear, one-dimensional (1D) barcodes are made up of lines and spaces of various widths that create specific patterns.

-Currently, RadBarcode supports the following 1D barcode types:
+Currently, the RadBarcode supports the following 1D barcode types:

 |Barcode|Description|
 |----|----|